vermont42/RaceRunner/README.md

 ###Run in Progress

 Colors of the route indicate altitude changes.
+The runner can also view pace changes by tapping the segmented control.

 ![RaceRunner](RaceRunner2.png "Run in Progress")